bstevenson0326/RoomTempDisplay/README.md

 ## 🧪 Compatibility

-- Compatible with RimWorld 1.5 and 1.6 (multi-version support)
+- Compatible with Rimworld 1.5 and 1.6
 - Should be compatible with most mods
 - No known conflicts